How Writing a Book Is Like Moving to a New Place

 At the beginning of 2022, my wife and I were presented with a special opportunity: She was offered a position working to streamline investment in eco-tourism in Sri Lanka.
 It would mean moving to the Sri Lankan capital of Colombo for ten months and taking my writing...

-When you stuff marshmallows into your mouth, you do so one at a time.
-You don’t worry about which order they come in, you don’t organize them ahead of time, and you don’t pick them up, examine them, or ponder which ones are best before you stuff them in.
-In fact, you...Read more. . . novelists . . . have, on average, about the same IQs as the cosmetic consultants at Bloomingdales’s department store. our power is patience.
+Don’t think harder—think better.
+Last fall a client I was working with shared a New York Times op-ed with me: “How to Think Outside of Your Brain.”
+As a ghostwriter and writing coach, I’m always on the lookout for tools that can lead to better writing—because in my...Read more. . . novelists . . . have, on average, about the same IQs as the cosmetic consultants at Bloomingdales’s department store. our power is patience.
 We have discovered that writing allows even a stupid person to seem halfway intelligent, if only that person will write the same thought over and over again, improving it just a little bit each time.
 It is a lot like inflating a blimp with a bicycle pump.
 Anyone can do it.
 All it takes is time.

 —Kurt Vonnegut, Palm Sunday, 128